MicrosoftDocs/learn/learn-pr/language/dotnet-deploy-microservices-kubernetes/includes/3-exercise-push-to-docker-hub.md

 ## Retrieve the Contoso Pizza Shop microservice container images

-The code for the Contoso Pizza Shop and the Dockerfiles to build the container images have already been created for you.
+The code for the Contoso Pizza Shop and the Dockerfiles to build the container images has already been created for you.
 Clone the [repository from GitHub](https://github.com/microsoftdocs/mslearn-dotnet-kubernetes) to retrieve the code.

-1. Open up a command prompt or terminal window.
+1. Open a command prompt or terminal window.

-1. Change to a directory you want the code downloaded to.
+1. Open the root directory you want the code downloaded to.
+The code will be downloaded into a new folder in that location.

 1. Run the following command to download, or clone, the sample repository.

     ```bash
     git clone https://github.com/microsoftdocs/mslearn-dotnet-kubernetes
     ```

-The code will be downloaded into a new folder called **mslearn-dotnet-kubernetes**.
+The code is downloaded into a new folder called **mslearn-dotnet-kubernetes**.

 ### Verify the Docker images by creating containers locally

-There are 2 containers in the Contoso Pizza Shop project.
+There are two containers in the Contoso Pizza Shop project.
 Before pushing the images to Docker Hub, let's use them to create the containers locally.
 After the containers are created and running, we will be able to browse the Contoso Pizza Company website and verify the microservices are running OK.

 Follow these steps to create and run Docker containers from the Docker files you just downloaded.

 1. Make sure Docker Desktop is running.

-1. Open up a command prompt and switch to the directory where the code you just downloaded resides.
+1. Open a command prompt and switch to the directory where the code you just downloaded resides.

 1. Run the following command to build the containers.

     ```bash